davidjeddy/yii2-freeradius-module/README.md

 ...
 ```

-IF the server does not yet had a radcheck table from FreeRadius, run this from the project root:
+IF the server does not yet have a `radcheck` table from FreeRadius, run the modules migration from the project root:
 `./yii migrate/up --migrationPath=./vendor/davidjeddy/yii2-freeradius-module/migration/`